apehex/ctf/hackthebox/crypto/lost-modulus-again/README.md

 ## Calculating the modulus

-While browsing the known attacks on the RSA for the "Quick Maffs" challenge, I came across the Coppersmith methods and its "short padding" variant.
+While browsing the known attacks on the RSA for the "Quick Maffs" challenge, I came across the [Coppersmith methods][coppersmith-method] and its ["short padding"][short-padding-attack] variant.

 So for once, we'll skip the makeshift attempts!

 The attack requires the modulus, hopefully it can be computed from the known messages:

 ![][equation-modulus]